 Upon collecting the data from the different gNBs, the management system delivers it to the UE-side training entity based on access control information specified by the operator (see NOTE 2).

-NOTE 1: The relevant data for two-side model (see arrows in Figure 5.1.1.4.1.1-1) is subject to further discussion, pending ongoing correspondence and confirmation by RAN2.
+NOTE 1: The relevant data for two-sided model (see arrows in Figure 5.1.1.4.1.1-1) is subject to further discussion, pending ongoing correspondence and confirmation by RAN2.

 NOTE 2: Access control information is for further discussion.